hashimxali123/SQE-Assignment4/security.md

 API's to protect ourselves.

 ## Requirments:
-### 1. System should change the API key and Token after every 10 seconds.
+### 1. System shall change the API key and Token after every 10 seconds.
-#### 1.1 System must have API key and token ciphered using `Caesar Cipher` algorithm.
+#### 1.1 System shall have API key and token ciphered using `Caesar Cipher` algorithm.
-#### 1.2 System must have ReCaptcha online whenever someone tries to get to the API page.
+#### 1.2 System shall have ReCaptcha online whenever someone tries to get to the API page.

 ## 2- In-Built Security: